The problem

 Sheep killed by predators inside weak boma

-The
+The solution

 Realizing the danger that livestock depredation causes on both human livelihoods and the predators, we embarked on finding solutions to the problem.
 Our solution is putting up predator-proof bomas in areas that have been identified as conflict hot-posts.